aalmazn/aalmazn/README.md

 ## 🧠 About
 I focus on clean interfaces, clear structure, and practical execution.
-My work sits at the intersection of design systems, frontend logic, and documentation that actually makes sense.
+My work sits at the intersection of design systems, frontend logic, and documentation.
 Currently building small, focused projects to sharpen fundamentals and ship consistently.

 ## 🛠️ Stack